cybnity/foundation/implementations-line/systems/technical-infrastructure/CYDEL01-DEV-cluster.md

 ### Agent installation
 RKE2 agent node is automatically installed on the server via DEV Cluster managed by Rancher (SUPPORT cluster).

-- From DEV Cluster server, execute (in `sudo` mode) the URL provided by Rancher regarding the dynamic Cluster created (e.g dev-deploy cluster created via Rancher UI).
+- From DEV Cluster server:
+  - Get the agent installation command provided by Rancher regarding the dynamic Cluster node to create (e.g dev-deploy cluster created via Rancher UI)
+  - Add environment variable into the URL about CATTLE_ADDRESS=192.168.30.21 with ip address equals to node external ip address
+  - Execute (in `sudo` mode) the URL curl command

 The executed installation script manages the deployment of all RKE2 components required for runtime.

 - Check the started rke2-agent service via commands: